What Does Cat Food Taste Like?

-But if you’re like most people and would rather not taste-test cat food yourself, you’ve come to the right place.
-Through firsthand sampling and by consulting the experiences of those who have tested it, we will answer this important question.
+If you’re like most people and would rather not taste-test cat food yourself, you’ve come to the right place.
+Through firsthand sampling and consulting the experiences of those who have tested cat food, we’re going to get to the bottom of this mystery.

 Remember the Evanger’s scandal involving dogs dying after consuming food that contained phenobarbital?